josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/🌱_Human_Principles/🧶_borders_as_testosterone_resistant_comfort_blankets.md

 ---

-## 🧿 Analysis / Content

-### 1. Comfort Objects Are Body- and Nervous-System Specific
+## 🧿 Comfort Objects Are Body, And Nervous-System, Specific

 A comfort object only functions if it aligns with the body and threat-response system using it.